Exmark Z Turf Equipment Backyard Life

 Identifying Deer Stand Lanes

-Your deer stand needs to be positioned up high, and in proximity to stretches of land whitetail are likely to travel through.
+Your deer stand needs to be positioned up high.
+And, it needs to be in proximity to stretches of land whitetail are likely to travel through.
 Ideally, an established food source and natural features such as bottoms or creek beds will be within your sightlines.

-To locate whitetail paths located in his dense-wood property, Joe surveys his general hunting vicinity in early spring when the foliage hasn’t yet come into bloom.
+To locate whitetail paths located in his dense-wood property, Joe surveys his general hunting vicinity in early spring.
+This is because the foliage hasn’t yet come into bloom, providing the best site-lines for scouting.

 Clearing Shooting Lanes